-Everything about Chateau Phelan Segur, St. Estephe Bordeaux wine producer, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Phelan Segur, St. Estephe Bordeaux wine producer, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, vineyards, a history of the property and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Phelan Segur History and Overview

 The official history of Chateau Phelan Segur began when two previous Bordeaux vineyards were brought together, Clos de Garramey and Segur.
 Those properties also located in the Saint Estephe appellation were combined by Bernard Phelan, who using the traditional custom of the time, combined the existing Segur name with his own and Chateau Phelan Segur was born.
 By 1860, Bernard Phelan had created the largest vineyard in the entire Saint Estephe appellation.
 The beautiful, stately chateau was built by Frank Phelan, the son of the Bernard Phelan in the late 1860’s.

 Before Bernard Phelan purchased Segur, it was previously owned by Nicolas Alexandre de Segur who was known by the well-earned nickname, “The Prince of Vines”. de Segur owned numerous, famed, Bordeaux chateaux in the Medoc during his life including: Brane Mouton, which later became Chateau Mouton Rothschild, as well as Lafite, which eventually morphed into Chateau Lafite Rothschild and Chateau Latour!
 When you think about it, it’s truly amazing that one family owned 3 First Growth estates at the same time!